gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

     head ERR632095_1.fastq

+### Check the overall quality of the Illumina reads

 Now let's look at these reads more objectively using FASTQC.
 We are looking for any widespread issues of adapter contamination or poor sequence quality.
 There will usually be some, but less is better.

 https://wiki.gacrc.uga.edu/wiki/FastQC

-You can run FASTQC on this small dataset on the interactive node.
+You can run FASTQC on this small dataset on the interactive node as opposed to writing a submission script and submitting a job.
+It doesn't matter for really small jobs like this.

-    qlogin
     /usr/local/fastqc/latest/fastqc ERR632095_1.fastq ERR632095_2.fastq

 Download the two html output files (ERR632095_1_fastqc.html and ERR632095_2_fastqc.html) and explore them.
 Do you see evidence of adapter read-through?
 A high percentage of poor quality reads?